-Need to get rid of your old box springs the easy way?
+Need to get rid of your old box springs easily?

 Once box springs have outlived their usefulness, they simply aren’t much good to anyone.
 Getting rid of old box springs mattresses can present a real challenge.
-After all, old box springs are bulky and usually quite ugly, heavy, cumbersome, and of minimal usefulness to anyone.
-This leaves most people quite puzzled as to how to get rid of them.
+After all, old box springs are bulky and usually quite ugly, heavy, cumbersome, and of minimal use to anyone.
+This leaves most people quite puzzled as to how to get rid of box springs.

-Are you also scratching your head wondering where to turn?
-Let’s take a closer look at how you can take the burden of old box springs off your hands.
-Luckily, there are ways to address this problem.
-As we will discuss, some methods for getting rid of box springs and, one of the following will definitely work in your situation.
+If you are left scratching your head wondering where to turn, let’s take a closer look at how to easily take old box springs off your hands.
+Luckily, there are more ways than one to get rid of box springs and, one of the following will definitely work in your situation.

 Call Your City and Check for Bulky Pickup Day

 You might get lucky, and your city will pick up your old box springs for you.
-Whether your local trash and recycling collection will pick up bulky items like box springs or not will vary wildly from one region and city to another.
+Whether or not your local trash and recycling collection will pick up bulky items, like a box springs, will vary from one region and city to another.

 The last thing you want to do is go through the trouble of dragging your box springs to the curb only to see it still sitting there in your driveway after the trash and recycling trucks have come through your neighborhood.
-Knowing your trash has not been accepted for pickup is truly frustrating, and it’s one emotion that you’ll want to avoid.
+Knowing your trash has not been accepted for bulk item pickup is truly frustrating, especially if it is something you can avoid.

 We recommend calling ahead of time to determine if your city or area will take bulky trash in general.
-It might be a good idea to specify that the trash you’re trying to get rid of is, in fact, a box springs mattress.
-One simple phone call could save you a great deal of hassle.
-Don’t be surprised if the answer you get is “no.”
+It might be a good idea to specify that the trash you are trying to get rid of is a box springs mattress.
+One simple phone call could save you a great deal of hassle, so do not be surprised if the answer you get is “no.”

-If you do receive a “yes” answer and your trash or recycling company will take the box springs, remember to ask this very important second question: “Do I need to prepare the box springs in any way?”
+If you do receive a “yes” answer and your trash or recycling company will take the box springs, remember to ask: “Do I need to prepare the box springs in any way?”

 Some places, such as New York City, require that you cover your box springs with plastic before leaving them outside.
-You can use a mattress bag to fulfill this requirement.
+You can use a box spring disposal bag to fulfill this requirement.
 Just remember you may need to plan to go out and buy one.

 The bottom line is that even if you do receive a “yes,” you’ll want to probe deeper and find out if you need to take any additional steps.
-You might be required to jump through a hoop or two, but having your old box springs disappear on trash day is a pretty good feeling!
+You might be required to jump through a few hoops, but having your old box springs disappear on trash day is a pretty good feeling!

 Drag the Box Springs to the Landfill Yourself

-As far as options go for disposing of large bulky items, going to the landfill yourself certainly ranks near the bottom.
+As far as options go for disposing of large bulky items, going to the landfill yourself certainly ranks near the bottom of the list.
 Dragging heavy box springs to a truck and then transporting it to a landfill is no fun.
-In fact, few people find visiting a landfill to be a pleasant experience.
+It’s no surprise, few people find visiting a landfill a pleasant experience.

-The Landfill Is a Problematic Place for Box Springs
+The Landfill Is Problematic for Box Springs Disposal

 Landfills do not appreciate taking box springs and mattresses because they take up so much space.
-Further, the springs that you’ll be dropping off tend to get wrapped around landfill equipment like compactors and cause breakage.
+Furthermore, the springs you’ll be dropping off tend to get wrapped around landfill equipment like compactors and cause breakage.
 Steel springs tend to not be compressible.

 Recycling Your Box Springs Might Be an Option